 Sue: She’d be very high maintenance.
 Just listen to her droning on.
 She’d be very difficult to please and very demanding in bed, I shouldn’t wonder.

-The Nimon chase our heroes down.
+The Nimon pursue our heroes.

 As the creatures pass through an archway, Sue has some advice for them:

-Sue: Duck or you’ll chip your horns!
+Sue: Duck, or you’ll chip your horns!